 The work in this paper is closely related to the literature on both the choice of flotation method and corporate governance.
 Conflicts of interest or wealth transfers in corporate events are a major source of concern to shareholders at large.
 But conflicts of interest arise in different ways.
-In the SEO literature, the adverseselection effect described by Myers and Majluf (1984) arises from the conflicts of interest between the existing and new shareholders, mainly regarding the assetsin-place valuation under asymmetric information, and this is well received for understanding cash offers to outside investors.
-In rights issues, however, active shareholders such as controlling shareholders and managers are deemed to be unlikely to sell themselves and existing shareholders overvalued new equity because their interests are assumed to be well aligned with those of the existing shareholders in the Myers and Majluf framework.
-As a result, one may view rights issues as a method to overcome the adverse-selection problem.
-Additionally, in view of rights issues in the United States rebounding somewhat in the 1990s, Heron and Lie (2004) suggest that rights issuers may signal their undervaluation (in contrast to overvaluation of cash offers).
-But Ursel (2006) points out that the recent U.S. rights issuers are mostly in financial distress.
-Thus the use of rights issue as a last resort limits its usefulness in general, and this is consistent with the rarity of rights issues still found in the United States.
+In the SEO literature, the adverse selection effect in Myers and Majluf (1984) arises from the conflicts of interest between the existing and new shareholders mainly regarding the assets-in-place valuation under asymmetric information and this is well received for understanding cash offers to outside investors.
+In rights issues, however, active shareholders such as controlling shareholders and managers are deemed to be unlikely to sell themselves and existing shareholders overvalued new equity, because their interests are assumed to be well aligned with the existing shareholders' in the Myers and Majluf framework.
+As a result, one may view rights issues as a method to overcome the adverse selection problem.
+Additionally, in view of rights issues in the US rebounded somewhat in the 1990s, Heron and Lie (2004) suggest that rights issuers may signal their undervaluation (in contrast to overvaluation of cash offers).
+But Ursel

+(2006) points out that the recent US rights issuers are mostly in financial distress.
+Thus the use of rights issue as a last resort limits its usefulness in general and this is consistent with the rarity of rights issues still in the US.

-This situation may explain why the academic focus had been mainly on cash offers to outside investors in the United States.
-The literature has identified specific conflicts of interests in cash offers beyond what is analyzed by Myers and Majluf (1984).
-The free-cash-flow problem described by Jensen (1986) can also tarnish cash offers to outside investors.
-Jung, Kim, and Stulz (1996) argue that the managerial agency problem plays an important role in cash offers and helps explain a negative announcement effect of cash offers as well.
+This situation may explain why the academic focus had been mainly on cash offers to outside investors in the US.
+The literature has identified specific conflicts of interests in cash offers beyond what is analyzed in Myers and Majluf (1984).
+The free cash flow problem of Jensen (1986) can also tarnish cash offers to outside investors.
+Jung, Kim and Stulz (1996) argue that the managerial agency problem plays an important role in cash offers and helps explain a negative announcement effect of cash offers as well.
 But these authors do not consider rights issues.
-Smith (1977) considers the managerial agency problem for cash offers versus rights issues, and suggests that managers' personal benefits from using underwriters explain why most U.S. firms prefer cash offers to rights issues.
+Smith (1977) considers the managerial agency problem for cash offers versus rights issues, and suggests that managers' personal benefits from using underwriters explain why most US firms prefer cash offers to rights issues.
 But Smith does not consider the phenomenon that rights issues are usually more popular in many other countries.
-Wu and Wang (2005) consider private benefits of control in a Myers-Majluf framework that generates overinvestment as well as underinvestment concerns at the same time.
+Wu and Wang (2005) consider private benefits of control in a Myers and Majluf framework that generates overinvestment as well as underinvestment concerns at the same time.
 That analysis, however, treats private benefits of control as public knowledge and cannot effectively examine rights issues.

 Rights issues simply cannot avoid conflicts of interest.
 Like cash offers to outside investors, rights issues without full take-up by existing shareholders also suffer from adverse selection.
 The take-up ratio model of Eckbo and Masulis (1992) predicts that adverse selection occurs if expected take-up ratios are low.
 As a result, unlike uninsured rights offers where full take-up is deemed to happen (implying unnecessary underwriter certification), partial take-up ratios are expected in underwritten rights issues and the lowest take-up ratios in cash offers.

-Because firm valuation is assumed to increase with take-up ratio, the take-up model predicts the best valuation effect of uninsured rights issues.
-But unlike underwritten cash offers, underwritten rights issues can theoretically have a better market reaction than do uninsured rights issues due to underwriter certification, as noted in the model of Heinkel and Schwartz (1986).
-Nevertheless, Balachandran, Faff, and Theobald (2008) empirically show both the certification and take-up effects in rights issues in Australia.
+Since firm valuation is assumed to increase with take-up ratio, the take-up model predicts the best valuation effect of uninsured rights issuers.
+But unlike underwritten cash offers, underwritten rights issues can theoretically have a better market reaction than do uninsured rights issues due to underwriter certification in the model of Heinkel and Schwartz (1986).
+Nevertheless, Balachandran, Faff and Theobald (2008) empirically show both the certification and take-up effects in rights issues in Australia.